-The Estate Planning Bond is designed to assist in the mitigation of UK IHT.
+The Generation Planning Bond is designed to assist in the mitigation of UK IHT.

-The following notes are based on our interpretation of current law and taxation practice in the UK and the Isle of Man, as at 1 December 2024, which could change in the future and is subject to individual circumstances.
-These notes also assume you are liable to UK IHT as you are long term resident or will be at the time of taking out the Estate Planning Bond.
+The following notes are based on our interpretation of current law and taxation practice in Ireland and the UK, as at 1 December 2024, which could change in the future and is subject to individual circumstances.
+These notes also assume you are liable to UK IHT as you are long term resident.